|

 as it was sliced.

-Now, slice away the thigh and leg meat and
+Now, slice away the thigh, leg, and

 Arrange the parts and pieces as shown below